Bozhou rebellion: First stage (1587–1599)

-In 1587, Yang Yinglong's actions became more extreme when he denounced his first wife under the influence of a new favorite concubine.
+In 1587, Yang's actions became more extreme when he denounced his first wife under the influence of a new favorite concubine.
 He then proceeded to murder her family and plunder the region.
 The affected family reported this to the provincial authorities.
+This incident alienated Yang from other influential families in the region.

-In 1590, open fighting broke out between the Miao clans of Yang Yinglong and their rival clans, drawing the attention of the Ming authorities.
-Grand coordinator in Guizhou, Ye Mengxiong, accused Yang of 24 crimes, but the regional inspector in Sichuan, Li Hualong, proposed pardoning Yang based on his past merits.
+In 1590, open fighting broke out between Yang's Miao clans and their rival clans, drawing the attention of the Ming authorities.
+Grand Coordinator of Guizhou Ye Mengxiong accused Yang of 24 crimes, but the regional inspector in Sichuan, Li Hualong, proposed pardoning Yang based on his past merits.
 The matter became stuck in interdepartmental consultations in Beijing.
 Despite this, armed clashes in the region continued and Ye Mengxiong eventually requested a military campaign against Bozhou.
-In response, Yang Yinglong surrendered to the Sichuan authorities in early 1593, hoping for a more lenient approach than in Guizhou, but to his surprise, he was sentenced to death in Chongqing.
+In response, Yang surrendered to the Sichuan authorities in early 1593, hoping for a more lenient approach than in Guizhou, but to his surprise, he was sentenced to death in Chongqing.
 In an attempt to save himself, Yang offered to pay 20,000 liang (746 kg) of silver, raise 5,000 soldiers, and personally lead them into war in Korea.
 The Wanli Emperor agreed, and the military commanders in Korea eagerly awaited the arrival of Miao reinforcements.
 The Japanese forces withdrew before Yang arrived and he returned home.

-Yang returned to his old ways upon returning to Guizhou, plundering several prefectures and counties and disregarding his obligations to the Ming authorities.
+After returning to Guizhou, Yang broke his promise,going on to ravage several prefectures and counties while disregarding his obligations to the Ming authorities.
+He had several Ming officials who reminded him of these obligations killed, blaming the murders on the "wild" Miao tribes.
 This caused alarm among local Ming officials, who wrote reports to Beijing.
-In the spring of 1594, Grand coordinator Wang Jiguang, responsible for the security of Sichuan, led an army to march against Yang.
+In the spring of 1594, Grand Coordinator Wang Jiguang, responsible for the security of Sichuan, led an army to march against Yang.
 He attacked from three directions.
-When the Ming troops reached the Lushan Pass, Yang Yinglong sent negotiators to offer submission, but his army launched a surprise attack on the unprepared Ming columns, causing heavy casualties and resulting in the loss of almost all of their supplies.
-As a result, Wang Jiguang was dismissed from his position.
-The Emperor then appointed Tan Xisi as the Grand coordinator of Sichuan and Xing Jie as the supreme commander (zongdu) in Guizhou.
+When the Ming troops reached the Lushan Pass, Yang sent negotiators to offer submission, but his army launched a surprise attack on the unprepared Ming columns and scattered them.
+The Ming army suffered heavy losses, lost almost all its supplies, and the campaign collapsed.
+The Emperor then dismissed Wang Jiguang from his position, and appointed Tan Xisi as the grand coordinator of Sichuan and Xing Jie as the supreme commander (zongdu) in Guizhou.
 A new campaign against Bozhou was planned, but was postponed due to the illness of Liu Chengsi, the regional commander of the Sichuan troops.